-Roland's relevance in the electronic musical instrument world means you can always expect them to release the next big innovation that will set the benchmark for the industry to be measured by.
+Roland's relevance in the electronic musical instrument world means you can always expect them to release the next big innovation that will set the benchmark for the industry to be measured.
 If you're serious about your playing (and you haven't already), give Roland a chance before buying anything else.

-Such is the case that bands the size of Duran Duran favoured Crumar, over all others, in many of their recordings.
-Nowadays, the same bold, free spirit that added mojo to the crazy seventies lives inside of each Crumar keyboard.
+Such is the case that bands the size of Duran Duran favoured Crumar over all others in many of their recordings.
+Nowadays, the same bold, free spirit that added mojo to the crazy seventies lives inside each Crumar keyboard.
 If you're ready for a true time-travelling experience, you have to try a Crumar keyboard out.

 Crumar's Mojo Classic represents the quintessential electric organ ready to make every stage a more beautiful place.
-Indeed, the effort that the Italian brand applies to the housing of each of their instruments is uncanny.
+Indeed, the effort that the Italian brand applies to the housing of each of its instruments is unmatched.